This article is a continuation of our real estate investment series, Flip vs. Hold: What a Property Can Tell You. Click here to read the first part.

 What Is My Debt Coverage Ratio?

 A DCR ratio at or above 1.25% is necessary to ensure the soundness of your long-term real estate investment.
-The DC area is expensive, but even high rents are often not enough to pay for everything.
+The Washington DC area is expensive, but even high rents are often not enough to pay for everything.
 This is why you’ve got to keep your eyes peeled on properties sold below market.
-However, the beauty of holding vs. flipping is that you don’t need them to be quite as discounted to make financial sense.
+However, the beauty of buy-and-hold vs. flipping is that you don’t need them to be quite as discounted to make financial sense.

 Is This Property Located in a Neighborhood That Is Stable or Poised For Growth?

-Another aspect that you must keep in mind is the location of your potential long term real estate investment property.
+Another aspect that you must keep in mind is the location of your potential long-term real estate investment property.
 As a hard money lender in Maryland, I am the first to advise my clients to disregard any appreciation when estimating their flip’s profit potential.
 Even if they are lucky to snatch a property in the rapidly appreciating neighborhood such as the Inner Harbor area, their time horizon is way too short to benefit from any price increases.
 However, the long-term trends are more important if you intend to keep the property for years to come.

 How Close Is This Real Estate Investment Property To Me?

-The neighborhood your property is located in is important for another reason.
+The neighborhood your investment property is located in is important for another reason.
 I personally try to avoid buying rental properties that are far away from my home.
 You’ve got to simplify your life or at least try to arrange it in a practical way.
 If your rental property is an hour away from you, it will take you at least two and a half hours to check on a simple issue there.
-Time is money, and a rental property near your home is more to you personally that a similar property 30 miles away.
+Time is money, and a rental property near your home is worth more to you personally than a similar property 30 miles away.
 Staying local is a smart idea, especially in the early stages of building your real estate investment portfolio.

 Leave a Reply